more-itertools/more-itertools/docs/api.rst

 Selecting
 =========

-These yools yield certain items from an iterable.
+These tools yield certain items from an iterable.

 ----